thuml/depyf/docs/index.rst

 ``depyf`` helps to:

 - Give a source code description of the above workflow, so that users can easily understand it.
+(The actual workflow happens in C and inside the CPython interpreter, we give a Python source code description of the workflow, so that users can easily understand it.)
 - Generate source code for transformed bytecode and resume functions.
 - Link graph computation functions with on-disk code, so that debuggers can step through the code.